ThisWeekInBlenderDev/source/content/2017-10-07_weekly-news.rst

 The goal of the project is to allow users to easily see what has happened in development over the past week.

-This is not a list of everything, our aim s to list changes of interest to end users.
+This is not a list of everything, our aim is to list changes of interest to end users.

 `Blender <https://www.blender.org/>`__ is the free and open-source 3D creation suite for the next generation of artist.
 Follow the development on Twitter